aleksandraszpakowska/3D_Rough_Mereology/README.md

 Stores the **basic coordinates** required by the system.

 ### `images/`
-Contains additional **input images** used during detection and visualization.
+Contains additional **output images** obtained during detection and visualization.

 ---